invertase/dart_custom_lint/README.md

 - Support for `print(...)` and exceptions.
   If your plugin somehow throws or print debug messages, custom_lint will generate a log file with the messages/errors.
+- Support for debugging with the `dart` debugger or command line with hot reload.
+  This mode reports errors in the command line and keeps the analyzed files in memory.
+  It directly reloads your linter and test files, without having to restart a plugin.
+Currently it does not support reporting lints to the IDE.

 ## Usage